 Horses were used to till the fields and this silhouette was a sign for the farmers to start planting the new crops.

-There is accommodation in Hakuba to fit all budgets.
+Hakuba has accommodation to fit all budgets.

 If you have a special occasion or want to splurge, Hotel de La Neige is it (not to be confused with sister property La Neige Honkan, equally luxurious but of a different style).